 - I then explain equivalents by reviewing the Gallon Man graphic organizer they learned in grade school and show them how to read across the lines left and right to show what amounts are equal to each other.
 These are shown on the Kitchen Measurement form.
 Students then practice by completing section C on their form.

-- After going over section C, I like students to put it all together, practicing with this Measuring Up worksheet from the Home Baking Association.
+- After going over section C, I like students to put it all together, practicing with this Measuring Up worksheet.

 - Students are then give the opportunity to practice learning their common abbreviations and equivalencies with self-correcting flashcards in small groups.
 We then practice a couple of times as a whole class.
 I made mine up ahead of time on index cards, but you could have students create their own.
 I encourage students to practice and learn these on their own to prepare for the upcoming review game and quiz.